Skip to contents

 Additional Arguments

-For the global methods, "smooth_spline" and "trend_filter", additional arguments can be specified via ... for the underlying estimation function.
-For the smoothing spline case, these additional arguments are passed directly to stats::smooth.spline() (and the defaults are exactly as in this function).
-The trend filtering case works a bit differently: here, a custom set of arguments is allowed (which are distributed internally to genlasso::trendfilter() and genlasso::cv.trendfilter()):
+For the global methods, "smooth_spline" and "trend_filter", additional arguments can be specified via params for the underlying estimation function.
+These additional arguments are passed to stats::smooth.spline(), trendfilter::trendfilter(), or trendfilter::cv_trendfilter().
+The defaults are exactly as specified in those functions, except when those defaults conflict among these functions.
+These cases are as follows:

-• df: desired effective degrees of freedom for the trend filtering fit.
-If cv = FALSE, then df must be a positive integer; if cv = TRUE, then df must be one of "min" or "1se" indicating the selection rule to use based on the cross-validation error curve: minimum or 1-standard-error rule, respectively.
-Default is "min" (going along with the default cv = TRUE).
-Note that if cv = FALSE, then we require df to be set by the user.
+• df: desired effective degrees of freedom.
+For "smooth_spline", this must be numeric (or NULL) and will be passed along to the underlying function.
+For "trend_filter", if cv = FALSE, then df must be a positive number (integer is most sensible); if cv = TRUE, then df must be one of "min" or "1se" indicating the selection rule to use based on the cross-validation error curve: minimum or 1-standard-error rule, respectively.
+The default is "min" (going along with the default cv = TRUE).

 Examples